snakcsse/amex-dining-restaurant-search/README.md

 3. **Set up the backend**

-   - Navigate to 'server' folder and install dependencies:
+   - Navigate to server folder and install dependencies:

    ```
     cd backend